-Applications are now open for the 2020 CDCB Summer Research Internship Program.
-Applications are due by February 14th, 2020.
-Only completed applications submitted by the deadline will be reviewed.
+Applications are now CLOSED for the 2020 CDCB Summer Research Internship Program.
+Applications will be reviewed and notifications sent out in mid-March.

 Engaging Scientific Curiosity in the Next Generation of Scientists